ashwinjyoti-ship-it/ncpa-sound-manager/README.md

 **Example Queries (Try in AI Assistant):**
 ```
+"How many events in December 25?" → Returns "50 events" (clean count)
+"Events on December 25th" → Shows single day events
-"Show me all Ashwin's events in December 2025"
+"Show me all Ashwin's events in December 2025" → Lists Ashwin's events
-"Which venue was busiest in November?"
+"Which venue was busiest in November?" → Analytics with insights
-"When will Tata Theatre be free next week?"
+"When will Tata Theatre be free next week?" → Free date ranges
+"Free dates at TATA in December" → "Dec 1, 3, 7-12, 16-19..."
-"Compare Ashwin and Naren's workload this month"
+"Compare Ashwin and Naren's workload" → Workload comparison
-"Is there a scheduling conflict on December 5?"
-"Events tomorrow"
+"Events tomorrow" → Tomorrow's schedule
-"Missing requirements"
 ```

 **How to Use:**
 1. Click the 🤖 AI Assistant button (floating on right side)
 2. Type your question in natural language
-3. View results: Natural language answer + event cards + insights + recommendations
+3. View results: Natural language answer + event cards (for search) + insights + recommendations
 4. Click follow-up suggestions for related queries

+**Response Types:**
+- **Aggregation** ("How many..."): Count in answer, no event cards
+- **Availability** ("Free dates..."): Date ranges in answer, no event cards
+- **Search** ("Show..."): Event cards with full details
+- **Analytics** ("Busiest..."): Insights and recommendations

 **Status:** ✅ **FULLY OPERATIONAL** - Live at https://ncpa-sound.pages.dev